Kansas State has 3-0 start in Big 12 after 21-14 win at TCU

-TCU (1-2, 1-2) had one last chance, an untimed play when the Wildcats were penalized for roughing the passer after a desperation pass by Max Duggan came up well short as time expired.
-The penalty put the ball at the K-State 39, and Duggan’s heave into a crowd in the end zone was knocked to the ground.

-K-State had only 289 total yards, with Howard 8-of-19 passing for 117 yards with an interception and 86 yards rushing, though 80 came on one carry.
-With a chance to seal the game on a third-and-1 with just over a minute left, Howard tripped while by himself for no gain near midfield, leading to a punt that set up TCU’s final drive.
+Howard was only the fourth true freshman quarterback to start a game for the Wildcats (3-1, 3-0 Big 12), and the first since Josh Freeman in 2006.
+He was 8-of-19 passing for 117 yards with an interception and 86 yards rushing, though 80 came on one carry.

+“It was far from perfect.
+We got it done, we did what we came here to do.
+I’m excited about that,” Howard said.
+“It’s a lot better to learn from a win, than to learn from a loss, and there’s a lot of to learn from here.”

-Howard started in place of senior Skylar Thompson, who didn’t even make the trip to Fort Worth a week after getting injured in the first half against Texas Tech.
+Senior quarterback Skylar Thompson didn’t even make the trip to Fort Worth, a week after getting injured in the first half against Texas Tech.
 Howard played the second half of that game while Thompson was on the sideline out of uniform and with his arm in a sling.
+Klieman would only say afterward that Thompson wasn’t available.

+The interception return by Parker in the third quarter that made it 21-7 was the 119th non-offensive TD since 1999 for Kansas State.
+That is the most by any FBS team in that stretch — going into Saturday, Alabama and Virginia Tech were tied for the second-most with 108.

+With a chance to seal the game on a third-and-1 keeper with just over a minute left, Howard tripped while by himself for no gain near midfield.
+Klieman never thought about going for it since his defense was playing so well, and the punt pinned the Horned Frogs (1-2, 1-2) at their own 4.

 Duggan was 19-of-31 passing for 154 yards, and also had a 3-yard TD run on fourth-and-goal with 3:39 left.
 Darwin Barlow, one of TCU’s freshmen running backs, had a 7-yard TD.

-Blake Lynch kicked field goals of 25 and 53 yards, the shorter kick coming after the 80-yard run on the opening drive by Howard, whose 4-yard TD run gave the Wildcats a 14-7 halftime lead after the 2-point conversion.
+Blake Lynch kicked field goals of 25 and 53 yards in the first half, the shorter kick coming after the 80-yard run on the opening drive by Howard, whose 4-yard TD run gave the Wildcats a 14-7 halftime lead after the 2-point conversion.

 POLL IMPLICATIONS